I Love It — Let’s Talk Now!

 - “We coach our kids deadlifting one minute and then plyometric exercise the next”

-- “We get more traction or grip on our platforms than on our old wood platforms”
+- “We get more traction or grip on our new platforms than on our old wood platforms”

-- “We have our school mascot on our platforms, they motivate our kids”
+- “We have our school mascot on our platforms, the logos pump our kids up”

 - “Well, your’s are built into our floor so there’s no risk for tripping”

-- “I like the tapered edges, and cut into the racks”
+- “I like the tapered edges, and custom cut into the racks”

 - “They match our design and our kids get a kick out of deadlifting on our logo”